djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 Note that exactly the same information can be extracted from this parse tree as from the previous one, even though the language has changed.
-The verifier would be able to ascertain that this is indeed a variable declaration from the topmost `variableDeclaration` node, for example, just as before.
+The verifier would be able to ascertain that this is indeed a variable declaration from the topmost `variableDeclaration` node, for example.
-Similarly it could also ascertain that the variable is called `n` and that its type is `ℕ`.
+Similarly it could also ascertain that the variable is called `n` and that its type is `ℕ`, just as before.

-In essence, in fact, the parse trees would appear to be identical to the verifier, since it ignores elements that were not pertinent.
+In essence the parse trees would appear to be identical to the verifier, in fact, since it ignores elements that were not pertinent.
 The `Variable` keyword in the Florence parse tree would be ignored, for example, or the `Let`, `be` and `a` keywordds in the CNL parse tree.

-In summary, for all intents and purposes the Flroence and CNL languages will appear to be identical to the verifier and not just for varaible declarations but everything.
+In summary, for all intents and purposes the Flroence and CNL languages will appear to be identical to the verifier and not just for varaible declarations but every pertinent language element.
 Furthermore, it should be clear that the natural language parts of CNL can be akin to any natural language, it does not have to be English.
 This flexibility with languages is an important feature of Occam.

 Occam also allows languages to be extended.
 Consider the following inference rule.
-Quite what an inference rule is or what this one is useful for are not important at this stage:
+Quite what an inference rule is or what this one is useful for are not important at this stage, by the way:

 ```
 Rule (ModusPonens)